 B.Sc., M.Phil.
 (HKU), Ph.D.
 (CUHK)

-Michael Ng is a Professor in the Department of Mathematics at the Hong Kong Baptist University.
+Michael Ng is a Professor in the Department of Mathematics and Professor (Affiliate) of Department of Computer Science at the Hong Kong Baptist University.
 He obtained his B.Sc. degree in 1990 and M.Phil. degree in 1992 at the University of Hong Kong, and Ph.D. degree in 1995 at Chinese University of Hong Kong.
 He was a Research Fellow of Computer Sciences Laboratory at Australian National University (1995-1997), and an Assistant/Associate Professor (1997-2005) of the University of Hong Kong before joining Hong Kong Baptist University.

 Michael is the Programme Director of the MSc Programme on Operational Research and Business Statistics and Director of the Centre for Mathematical Imaging and Vision (CMIV), Associate Director of the Institute for Computational and Theoretical Studies (ICTS), Executive Director of the Institute for Computational Mathematics (ICM) at Hong Kong Baptist University, an Adjunct Professor of Harbin Institute of Technology and of South China Normal University, an Honorary Professor of the University of Hong Kong (2005-2014), an Adjunct Research Fellow of the E-Business Technology Institute (2000-2011), He was the Public Relations Secretary (1998-2000, 2002-2006) and the Publications Secretary (2000-2002) of the Hong Kong Mathematical Society, and the Secretary of the East Asia SIAM Section (2005-2008).
 He is the Council Member (since 2008) of Hong Kong Institute of Science, and the Board Member (2007-2011) of China Society for Computational Mathematics.
 He is the Committee Member (since 2010) of System Biology Group in China Operational Research Society.
 He is also the Engineering Panel Member of the Hong Kong Research Grants Council starting from 2009.
 His research Google citations and ISI indices can be found in Google Scholar and Thomson Reuters.